LipeLacross/Rocketseat-Url-Shortener-Java-AWS/README_EN.md

 - **RedirectUrlShortener/**
     - `pom.xml`: Maven configuration.
     - `src/main/java/com/rocketboom/redirectUrlShortener/Main.java`: Implementation of URL redirection.
-    - `src/main/java/com/rocketboom/redirectUrlShortener/UrlData.java`: Class for storing URL data.
+    - `src/main/java/com/rocketboom/redirectUrlShortener/UrlData.java`: Class to store URL data.

 - **README.md**
-- **README_EN.md**
+- **README_PT.md**

 ## 🛠️ How to Open and Run the Project

 To run the project locally, follow these steps:

-1. Make sure Java and Maven are installed:
+1. Ensure that Java and Maven are installed:
     - Check the Java version:
       java -version
     - Check the Maven version:
       mvn -version

-   If not installed, visit the official websites of [Java](https://www.java.com/) and [Maven](https://maven.apache.org/) for downloads and installation.
+   If not installed, visit the official sites for [Java](https://www.java.com/) and [Maven](https://maven.apache.org/) to download and install.

 2. Clone the Repository:
    git clone <REPOSITORY_URL>

 3. Navigate to the directory and compile the project:
-   cd <PROJECT_DIRECTORY>
+   cd <PROJECT_FOLDER>
    mvn clean install

 4. Configure and deploy the Lambda functions:
-   Use [AWS CLI](https://aws.amazon.com/cli/) to configure and deploy the `CreateShortUrlLambda` and `RedirectShortUrlLambda` functions.
+   Use the [AWS CLI](https://aws.amazon.com/cli/) to configure and deploy the `CreateShortUrlLambda` and `RedirectShortUrlLambda` functions.

 ## 🌐 Deployment